Journals Online (INASP)

 Cabell's Scholarly Analytics is an evaluation source for open access journals.
 Journals featured on the Whitelist have passed Cabell's evaluation criteria, while those on the Blacklist have been flagged for predatory practices.
 Complete evaluation criteria for each journal, as well as publication metrics, are available for each title.

 In 2010, a librarian named Jeffrey Beall published a list of "Potential, possible, or probable predatory scholarly open-access publishers."
-While Beall took down this list in early 2017, the content is archived via the Internet Archive Wayback Machine.
+While Beall took down this list in early 2017, the content is archived via an anonymous source.
 As it is no longer being updated, please use caution when consulting this list.